ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 `@@@if` and `@@@elif` have conditions.
 They are `gfm`, `html` or `latex` so far.

-- gfm: builds a GFM file
+- gfm: if the target is GFM
-- html: builds a html file
+- html: if the target is html
-- latex: builds a latex file or pdf file.
+- latex: if the target is latex (or pdf).

 Other type of conditions may be available in the future version.